Back to E-commerce Dictionary

 Examples of Composable Commerce

-• 1An online fashion retailer uses a PIM for product data, a separate CMS for editorial content, a specialized search engine, and a third-party checkout service, all connected via APIs.
+• 1A fashion retailer uses a PIM for product data and a CMS for blog posts.
+They add a search tool and a checkout service using APIs.
+This lets them choose the best software for each specific job.

 How WISEPIM Helps